BIBI78/s1/README.md

 ### User Goals

-The users get to display thier artwork simply and easily among other like minded contemporary artists and potential buyers in and outside of Vienna.
+The users gets to display thier artwork simply and easily among other like minded contemporary artists and potential buyers in and outside of Vienna.

 ### User Stories